- Always have some emergency savings. We suggest setting aside enough to cover at least 3 to 6 months of essential expenses.

 - Insurance matters.
 Think through your personal set of circumstances and make sure you have the insurance you need.

 It's easy to feel like you have your financial situation all figured out until life throws a curveball.
-This could be losing your job, a family member becoming sick, or even a global pandemic.
+This could be loss of a job, a family member's illness, or even a global pandemic.

 1. Always have some emergency savings